sirdog9001/EnduraBot/README.md

 ## 🛠️ Installation
 This bot is provided with an MIT license in the spirit of making non-critical software free and open source.

-While reaching I am not against people reaching out, I make no gaurantee of a reply, nor do I gaurantee support with attempts to run EnduraBot elsewhere.
+While I am not against people reaching out, I make no gaurantee of a reply, nor do I gaurantee support with attempts to run EnduraBot elsewhere.

 ## 🤖 Artificial Intelligence